anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - N/A
    * - ra2.app.038
      - Horizontal scaling
-     - Increasing and decreasing of the CNF capacity should be implemented using horizontal scaling.
-If horizontal scaling is supported, automatic scaling must be possible using Kubernetes Horizontal Pod Autoscale (HPA) :cite:p:`k8s-hpa` feature.
+     - If the CNF supports scaling, increasing and decreasing its capacity must be implemented using horizontal scaling.
+       If horizontal scaling is supported, automatic scaling must be possible using Kubernetes Horizontal Pod Autoscale (HPA)
+       :cite:p:`k8s-hpa` feature.
      - TBD
      - N/A